nearit/Xamarin-SDK/docs/android/location-based-notifications.md

 // to stop the radar call the method nearItManager.stopRadar()
 ```

-**VERY IMPORTANT** Call the method only when you are given the ACCESS_FINE_LOCATION permission.
+**VERY IMPORTANT** Call the method only when you are given the *ACCESS_FINE_LOCATION* permission.

 The SDK creates a system notification for every background recipe.
 On the notification tap, your launcher activity will start.

 To learn how to deal with in-app content once the user taps on the notification, see this [section](in-app-content.md).

 ___
+# Warning
-**WARNING**: If you experience build or runtime problems with google play services components, make sure you are not including multiple versions of the google play services.
+If you experience build or runtime problems with google play services components, make sure you are not including multiple versions of the google play services.
 NearIT includes the 11.4.0 version.
 Conflicting play services version may result in compile-time and run-time errors.